mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

-Having to transfer this much data to a tiny device will slow down the user experience noticeably, and will greatly increase the complexity of implementation, because the device has much less memory than this and would have to use some kind of "windowing" strategy to compute the hash.
+Having to transfer this much data to a tiny device will slow down the user experience noticeably, and will greatly increase the complexity of implementation, because the device has much less memory than this and would have to incrementally stream chunks of data to the hardware device to compute the hash.

 On the other hand, if the digest that the Ring MLSAGs sign is changed as proposed, then we only need to send 32 bytes followed by the `TxSummary` to prove to the device where